Sky or Virgin Media: which is better?

-Although Sky's line rental (£18.99) doesn't include any calls, and the cheapest call plan is their Evenings & Weekends Extra package, which costs an additional £4 a month.
+Sky don't include any calls in the above package, and their cheapest call plan is their Evenings & Weekends Extra package, which costs an additional £4 a month.

-Virgin charge £19 for line rental but throw in weekend calls, and they also offer an upfront line rental deal.
-It costs £196 for the year, which brings the price down to the equivalent of £16.34 a month.
+Virgin do include weekend calls with their home phone, and they also offer an upfront line rental deal.
+It costs £196 for the year, which brings the price down to the equivalent of £16.34 a month (it's usually £19 and that's included in the monthly price above).

 All the same, Sky's entry level broadband is cheaper than Virgin's - but with much slower broadband.

 Virgin Media win this race with their Player Bundle, which is roughly equivalent to their old Big Easy deal - offering 70 or so channels together with their up to 100Mb broadband and weekend calls.

-Meaning Virgin's entry level broadband is hard for Sky to beat, which is even more true now they've retired their free 2GB Lite package in favour of a £5 a month 12GB starter deal.
+Meaning Virgin's entry level bundle is hard for Sky to beat, which is even more true now they've retired their free 2GB Lite package in favour of a £5 a month 12GB starter deal.
+Note that swapping out the Player Bundle's Vivid 100 broadband for their cheaper 50Mb package actually makes it more expensive overall at present, so it's not worth tampering with.

 So when balancing TV with broadband, we think Virgin Media are the best budget bundle deal.

 Compare the two for budget bundles without sacrificing must have channels, using our comparison table here.

 We've picked out two "large" bundles with a good number of TV channels for each provider - 190 for Virgin Media and around 320 for Sky, of which about 70 are Freeview - each provider's standard set top box and unlimited broadband.

 The main difference here again are the broadband speeds - for this example, we've used Sky's up to 17Mb package and Virgin's 'lightweight' fibre, up to 100Mb.
 Ignoring that issue, it's incredibly close.